Understand The FAFSA Submission Process

 If you think that your family income is too high for you to be considered for financial assistance then you should apply anyway.
 There are plenty of assistance packages and you may be eligible for some of them regardless of your family income.
 You should fill out the Free Application for Federal Student Aid (FAFAA) and see what assistance programs you qualify for.

 The Free Application for Federal Student Aid (FAFSA) must be renewed each year.
 Even if your financial information has not changed, all applicants for financial aid are required to participate in FAFSA renewal.
 The FAFSA renewal application has to be resubmitted each year so the authorities can access the financial condition and decide the amount to the awarded to the applicant after an entire year.

 What are FAFSA school codes?

-FAFSA school codes are codes given to every college or university where enrolled students can receive financial aid.
-To streamline the system, the United States Department of Education has given code numbers to all schools and colleges.
+School codes are codes given to every college or university where enrolled students can receive financial aid.
+To streamline the system, the Department of Education has given codes to all schools and colleges.
 Students should supply the FAFSA school codes for each institution they are applying to or for the institution they are enrolled in to ensure proper delivery of their information.